 Do you enjoy the winter season?
 The cold and crisp weather can be a nice change of pace from the warmer months of the year for some, but it may bring discomfort as well.
 The season makes the air drier and less moisturizing.
 Lower indoor humidity and outdoor cold winds can cause many health issues, including pain and itchiness in your eyes.

-Indoor air also becomes dry even if you manage to sit near a fire.
-It lowers the humidity level and causes discomfort in your eyes and the rest of your body.
+Indoor air also becomes dry which lowers the humidity level and causes discomfort in your eyes and the rest of your body.
 It can also cause excessive tearing and blurry vision.
 Research studies suggest that it is crucial to take care of eyes to protect them from common problems and slow blindness.

 The post will discuss in detail the most common eye problems you are likely to face during winter.